Pedro Pascal: Personal life

-Pascal is fluent in both English and Spanish.

 He developed a close friendship with actress Sarah Paulson soon after moving to New York City in 1993.
 Pascal is also close friends with Oscar Isaac, as the two actors met while appearing in a 2005 off-Broadway production of Beauty of the Father.
 Isaac and Pascal would later appear together in the 2019 film Triple Frontier.
 While filming The Last of Us, he became close friends with Bella Ramsey, calling himself and Ramsey "linked souls".

+Pascal has generally kept his romantic life private and has never publicly confirmed any romantic relationship.
+He has explained his decision by saying, "I just know that personal relationships are such a complex thing to navigate even without having this enormous lens on them."

+Advocacy and beliefs

 Pascal identifies as an agnostic and a progressive liberal.
 He is an advocate of LGBTQ+ rights and was supportive of his sister Lux Pascal when she came out as transgender.
 Lux said, "He has been an important part of this.
 He is also an artist and has been a guide.
 He was one of the first to give me the things that formed my identity."
-In April 2025, Pascal condemned author J. K. Rowling, calling her a "heinous loser" in an Instagram comment, after she celebrated the For Women Scotland Ltd v The Scottish Ministers ruling, which allowed for the exclusion of trans women from "single-sex services for women".
+Pascal has described his protective side as "lethal" when discussing his sister.
+In April 2025, Pascal appeared at the London premiere of Marvel's Thunderbolts* wearing a "Protect the Dolls" t-shirt, a statement piece by designer Conner Ives where "Dolls" is a term often used to refer to transgender women.
+His choice to wear the shirt came shortly before Pascal condemned author J. K. Rowling, calling her a "heinous loser" in an Instagram comment, after she celebrated the For Women Scotland Ltd v The Scottish Ministers ruling, which allowed for the exclusion of trans women from "single-sex services for women".

 On Christmas Eve 2023, Pascal called for a ceasefire in the Gaza war and urged donations to Doctors Without Borders.
 On March 1, 2025, Pascal posted in support of Ukraine on Instagram, writing, "Stay on the right side of history.
 Glory to Ukraine", after U.S. President Donald Trump and Vice President JD Vance's public criticisms of Ukrainian President Volodymyr Zelenskyy.
 In May 2025, Pascal signed an open letter criticizing the film industry's "passivity" during the ongoing Gaza genocide.
+On January 10, 2026, Pascal and American-Palestinian model Bella Hadid hosted an Artists for Aid benefit concert at the Fonda Theatre in Los Angeles to support humanitarian relief in Palestine and Sudan.
+The event was organized by Sudanese-Canadian musician Mustafa, and all proceeds were split between the Sudanese American Physicians Association and the Palestinian Children's Relief Fund.
+The concert featured performances by artists including Mustafa, Omar Apollo, Clairo, Snoh Aalegra, and Shawn Mendes, among others.